rarescrisan/typescript-api-service/README.md

 **/tools**

 This directory contains global tools shared between all projects.
 Eslint, Prettier, TypeScript, Jest, and more.
-When `mask install` is ran, these tools are hoisted to the root `node_modules` directory where they also become available to all projects.
+When you run `mask install`, these tools are hoisted to the root `node_modules` directory where they also become available to all projects.